prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

     - Line 21: `date.toLocaleFormat(timeFormat) + " " + date.toLocaleFormat(dateFormat));`
     - Line 27: `date.toLocaleFormat(timeFormat) + " " + date.toLocaleFormat(dateFormat);`
 - (light or dark--top-bar) Top Bar Organizer by Julian
+  - Download the GNOME 46 patched version [here](https://github.com/jamespo/gnome-extensions) and move the contents to the Top Bar Organizer folder in `~/.local/share/gnome-shell/extensions`.
   - After installing the Mpris Label extension, move Mpris Label to the beginning of the Center Top Bar Box
-  - After installing the Worksapce Dry Names (typo included) extension, move workspace-name-indicator to be right after activities in the Left Top Bar Box
   - After installing the Simple Message extension, move simple-message to be right before workspace-name-indicator in the Left Top Bar Box
   - Move gnome-pomodoro to be at the beginning of the Left Top Bar Box
   - Move the dateMenu to be at the end of the Right Top Bar Box
 - Transparent Window Moving by Noobsai (doesn't work with alt dragging)
   - Opacity (0..255): 230
 - Unite by hardpixel
+  - Download the GNOME 46 patched version [here](https://github.com/hardpixel/unite-shell/releases) and move the contents to the Top Bar Organizer folder in `~/.local/share/gnome-shell/extensions`.
   - Run the following in terminal to hide the close button of every window: `gsettings set org.gnome.desktop.wm.preferences button-layout :`.
   - General
-    - Extend top bar left box: Off
     - Show system tray in top bar: Off
     - Show desktop name in top bar: Off
     - Restrict funcitonalities to the primary screen: Off